History of International Law, 1550–1700

 - DOI: 10.1093/obo/9780199796953-0036

 Most of the existing general overviews provide an overwhelming focus on European developments between 1550 and 1700.
 General overviews are susceptible of classification according to the two-tiered broad-ideal typology of international legal history put forward by Martti Koskenniemi (see Koskenniemi 2011, cited under Non-European History).
 Within the category of “realist” narratives “that concentrate on State power and geopolitics and view international law’s past in terms of the succession of apologies for State behaviour” and periodize accordingly, the most paradigmatic example is Grewe 2000 which includes 1550–1700 as falling squarely under the Spanish age (until 1659), and partly under the French age.
 The realist stress on diplomacy and treaty relations is particularly forceful in Nussbaum 1954.
 While not renouncing the power-based geopolitical substratum that permeates these realist narratives, an intellectual turn of the screw to them is provided in Schmitt 2003, which focuses on the changing shifts of the “nomos” of the Earth.
-On the other hand, “idealist” or doctrinal histories that “focus on lawyers and philosophers and view the past through debates about legal principles or institutions” tend also to focus on the period 1550–1700, viewing it as the great historical caesura of the emergence of the modern state and its accompanying modern state system in Western Europe.
-The exact dating of the genesis of the early modern state, with candidates historiographically ranging from the 15th to the 16th century, or even back to the 13th century, has, in its turn, influenced the existing periodizations of the history of international law.
+On the other hand, “idealist” or doctrinal histories that “focus on lawyers and philosophers and view the past through debates about legal principles or institutions” tend also to revolve around the period 1550–1700, viewing it as the great historical caesura of the emergence of the modern state and its accompanying modern state system in Western Europe.
+The exact dating of the genesis of the early modern state, with candidates ranging from the 15th to the 16th century, or even back to the 13th century, has, in its turn, influenced the existing periodizations of the history of international law.
 These remain intermingled with a nationalistically and religiously tainted historiographical contest about the founding fathers of international law.
 This can be observed in the classification schemes that accompany a selected and highly scrutinized number of Classic Authors, beginning with Francisco de Vitoria for this period.
 Truyol y Serra 1995 provides a clear example of this evolving “idealist” history, which benefits from the author’s great familiarity with Spanish sources.
-Ward 2005 is a recent reprinting of a 1795 work that is generally regarded as one of the first surveys of the history of international law from the time of the Greeks and Romans to the age of Grotius.
-At the other extreme, with its modern theoretically informed approach, built around the dual notion of a liberal-welfarist law of nations, lies Jouannet 2012, which sets the modern origins of the discipline in the 18th century.
+Neff 2014 accompanies the history of international and global transformations from ancient times to the present.
+Jouannet 2012, with its modern theoretically informed approach, builds around the dual notion of a liberal-welfarist law of nations, sets the modern origins of the discipline in the 18th century.
 In its turn, Laghmani 2004 is permeated by an anti-imperial ethos in its reexamination of the history of international law from the ius gentium imperial to a post-Westphalian ius publicum europaeum.
 A deeper bibliographical texture has been added to the field in Koskenniemi 2012, which provides a unique history of international law histories.

 Grewe, Wilhelm G. The Epochs of International Law.
 Translated and revised by Michael Byers.
 Berlin and New York: de Gruyter, 2000.